 o Bring your vaccination record and any pertinent medical history such as allergies.

 - Know what to do if you become sick or injured on your trip:

 o You should see a physician as soon as possible.

-o Contact International SOS if you have an emergency (details below); they can assist you in finding doctors and obtaining necessary treatment anywhere in the world.
+o Contact Harvard Travel Assist if you have an emergency (details below); they can assist you in finding doctors and obtaining necessary treatment anywhere in the world.

 o Contact your health insurance plan to arrange for authorization and payment/ coverage of services.

 It is important to practice healthy behaviors during your trip and after you return home.
 It is your responsibility to keep abreast of changing developments through the CDC, WHO, or U.S. State Department websites.

 - Stay informed: Be mindful of travel alerts and follow CDC and WHO guidelines for personal protection should there be a local or international infectious disease outbreak.